JacobEriksson/doghouse-llm-lab/Section4/README.md

 Tracing spans with Decorators & Annotations

 #### Here's the actions:
+1. Download the additional files in this folder and replace the ones in your working repository.
+This introduces the new Designer Application!
+2. Rebuild your images and compose files and run it.
-1. Identify the different steps that's being taken in the Designer App and map those to Span types
+3. Identify the different steps that's being taken in the Designer App and map those to Span types
-2. Decorate the different steps so Datadog LLM Obs can identify and visualise each span individually.
+4. Decorate the different steps so Datadog LLM Obs can identify and visualise each span individually.
 See Picture below for reference.
-3. Regroup with the wider team and discuss the differences and outcome.
+5. Regroup with the wider team and discuss the differences and outcome.

 ## Useful documentation